Mika Godts: International career

 Godts has represented Belgium at various youth international levels.
 He earned a cap for the Belgium U15 team in 2020.
 He was a regular for the U17 team, scoring once in 8 appearances between 2021 and 2022.
 He represented the U17s at the 2022 UEFA European Under-17 Championship finals tournament.
 In 2023, he progressed to the U19 team, scoring 2 goals in 7 appearances.

+On 28 March 2026, Godts made his senior debut for Belgium as a substitute in a 5–2 friendly victory over the United States.
+However, he was omitted by head coach Rudi Garcia from the Belgium squad for the 2026 FIFA World Cup.
+On 25 September, he scored his first senior international goal, opening the scoring in Rome in a 2-0 win over Italy in the UEFA Nations League.

 Style of play

 Godts primarily plays as a left winger but can also operate as an attacking midfielder.
 He is noted for his dribbling ability, pace, and close ball control, making him effective in one-on-one situations.
 Considered a creative player capable of driving attacks forward, taking risks, and creating goalscoring opportunities, he also possesses finishing ability.
 His playing style has drawn comparisons with former Belgian international Eden Hazard.

+Personal life

+Godts married Haifa Salem Ali, a Somali-born beauty pageant winner who was crowned Miss Limburg, in June 2025.